hecmocer-pro/pokemonBrawl/README.md

 ```

 # Techy stuff
+- Website made just of HTML, JS and CSS
+- Favicon generated thanks to [https://realfavicongenerator.net/]
 - Pokémon landing image in base64
 - PokeApi data downloaded, formatted and pasted right away in JS
 - Pokémon sprites and type images are downloaded in runtime
-- Website made just of HTML, JS and CSS
 - Custom SVG made in Sketch for the winner animation
 - Just using 3 external resources: PokéApi, GoogleFonts and GoogleAnalytics